linode/docs/docs/guides/platform/manager/members-linode-com-migration/index.md

 If you *don't* actively use the `members.linode.com` or `nodebalancer.linode.com` forward or reverse DNS in any of your scripts, applications, or domain settings, then this migration does not impact your properties.

-If you *do* use your Linode Instance's `members.linode.com` or `nodebalancer.linode.com` forward or reverse DNS, you have until December 31st, 2021 to change your scripts, applications, or domain settings to either the new default domain, the IP address of your service, or your own FQDN (fully qualified domain name) if you've configured one for the service.
+If you *do* use your Linode Instance's `members.linode.com` or `nodebalancer.linode.com` forward or reverse DNS, you have until December 1st, 2021 to change your scripts, applications, or domain settings to either the new default domain, the IP address of your service, or your own FQDN (fully qualified domain name) if you've configured one for the service.
 After this date, Linode will end support for `members.linode.com` and `nodebalancer.linode.com`.

 ### How to Adopt the New Domain Addresses

 For forward DNS, all Linodes and NodeBalancers can be accessed at the new address of `[ip-address].ip.linodeusercontent.com` without further configuration.
 However, you should locate all instances of prior `members.linode.com` or `nodebalancer.linode.com` domain addresses in your codebase, application configuration files, etc., and change them to the new address.

-{{< note >}}
-While Linode provides forward and reverse DNS for Linodes and NodeBalancers as a courtesy, Linode encourages all users to use their own domain addresses for these purposes.
-Any application that is dependent on these addresses should be re-imagined to have less dependence on them.
-{{</ note >}}

 #### Finding a Linode's IP Address